 But what if this love of technology could amplify their learning?

-We have certainly seen massive improvements being made in the modern science lab for example, or even the interactive white boards that teachers use daily.
+We have certainly seen massive improvements being made in the educational tech industries.
+Teachers have been using interactive white boards for years…

 The right technology?

 The key here is getting the right technology that can help support teachers and students in the classroom.
-Although not a complete education, technology can bridge the gap between how much time a teacher would like to spend with a student, with how much time they have available to spend.
+Technology can bridge the gap between how much time a teacher would like to spend with a student, and how much time they have available to spend.

-As creator of the online Kahn academy, Salman Kahn suggests, using tech in the classroom does not distract or delay a child’s educational ability.
+Salman Kahn, creator of the online Kahn Academy, suggests that using tech in the classroom does not distract or delay a child’s educational ability.
 In fact, it has the ability to nurture it.

-Kahn believes that technology can really ‘flip the classroom’ dynamics, encouraging children to become independent learners, who progress at their own speed without the pressure of obvious comparison with their peers.
+Kahn believes that technology can really ‘flip the classroom’ dynamics.
+Children are encouraged to become independent learners.
+They can progress at their own speed without the pressure of obvious comparison with their peers.

 So how does this tie in with reading?

-A really key point that the Ofcom report highlighted, was that reading is still considered the third most popular activity for 6-11 year olds (following gaming and social media).
+Ofcom highlighted that reading is still the third most popular activity for 6-11 year olds (following gaming and social media).

-And, what’s more, the bedtime story is still going strong, with up to 21% of 6-11 year olds reading a book, independently, before bed.
+And, what’s more, the bedtime story is still going strong!
+Up to 21% of 6-11 year olds reading a book, independently, before bed.

 By tapping into the platforms that our children love with educational content, we can really get a head start in supporting a child with their literacy.